Strength, Power and Endurance Training

 In plain terms, strength refers to how much work your muscles can do at one time, power refers to the explosiveness of your movements and endurance refers to how long you can use your muscles.
 Strength, power and endurance are attributes that require specific training methods that differ in a variety of ways.

-Muscular strength is the ability of a muscle or muscle group to amount of work you can do with your muscles at one time.
+Muscular strength is the ability of a muscle or a muscle group to amount of work they can do with themselves at one time.
 Strength can be measured based on the amount of weight lifted for one time.
 Upper-body and lower-body strength are measured separately.
-Strength tests include the bench press for upper body, the squat for lower body and the deadlift for lower back and leg assessments.
+Strength tests include the bench press for upper body, the squat for lower body and the dead-lift for lower back and leg assessments.
 For example, if you can lift a 200-pound barbell during your first week of training, and lift a 205-pound barbell the next week, you’ve increased your strength.
 Relative strength is based on a ratio of weight lifted to body weight.
 For example, if two people lifted the same weight, the person who weighs less has greater relative strength.

 Power is defined as the amount of work performed per unit of time.
 Power is an element of skill-related fitness that is needed to excel in athletic performance.
 Athletes generate much of their power in their legs, hips, butt and core, transferring the power they generate to their smaller arms, which then transfer that power to the bat, club, stick or fist.

 Increased strength does not always translate into increased power.
 For example, a strong upper body lifts a high amount of weight.
 However a strong upper body does not always have the ability to throw a ball far if enough speed cannot be generated.

 The longer you can use your muscles, the more endurance you have.
 A marathoner has less speed than a sprinter, but can run longer than the sprinter because he has more muscular endurance.
 Cardio endurance, or stamina, is your ability to maintain a high heart rate longer, such as during a 30-minute aerobic workout.